GrayStolid/Converter/README.md

 Build Flet app and output *.exe, *.ipa, *.apk, *.aab and etc.

 ## How to use it?!
-Just upload your python module(s) and your assets folder and run action in
+Just upload your python module(s) and your assets folder and [run Action](https://github.com/GrayStolid/flet_builder/actions/workflows/desktop-and-mobile-builds.yml).